intellectivelab/docs.intellectivelab.com/_docs/unity-react/configuration/repository-data-providers/sharepoint.md

 Different setup actions and options depends on the SP instance type and Unity project requirement.
 Single Unity `<Datasource>` must be configured for SP root url.
 Single repository data provider is able to cover all SP site topology for specified data source root url.
-Different SP data providers could be configured for a part of SP site topology if needed to provide different property mapping.
+Different SP data providers could be configured for a part of SP site topology if needed to provide different property name mapping.

 ## SharePoint in Azure Cloud
 Authentication options (flows) supported for SP in Cloud: